 PROS & THINGS I LIKE

 - The elegant hotel is steeped in history.
 Located opposite the Spanish Parliament, the Palace was built at the initiative of King Alfonso XIII to accommodate travelers at the turn of the century.
 Built over a period of 18 months, it soon became the most modern hotel in Europe.
-100 years later, after several refurbishments and respecting its Belle Époque essence, the building has now been declared a Site of Cultural Interest.
+More than 100 years later, after several refurbishments and respecting its Belle Époque essence, the building has now been declared a Site of Cultural Interest.

 - Since it was opened on the 12th of October 1912, the Palace has been the cosmopolitan refuge for artists, politicians, and businessmen.
 Celebrities such as Picasso, Dali, Albert Einstein or Madame Curie have all strolled along its corridors.

-- Its restful and comfortable 467 rooms & suites provide a relaxing atmosphere both for work or leisure.
+- The hotel’s restful and comfortable 467 rooms & suites provide a relaxing atmosphere both for work or leisure.
 They are all nicely decorated with antique furnishings and original mahogany and plaster details.
 And when it comes to sleep, the Westin Heavenly Bed is a blissful sanctuary for a tranquil night.